marc260/Artificial-Neural-Network/README.md

 #### K-fold cross validation

 Apparently, when running [ann.py](ann.py) multiple times we get different accuracies ranging from 82% to 87%.
 To avoid that [ann-k-fold.py](ann-k-fold.py) comes into play.
+Using k-fold cross validation it can fix this variance problem.
+In this case, it splits the training set into 10 fold, and the ANN is trained in 9 fold and it is tested in the last fold.

 Relevant result of the performance evaluation: